Flivian91/Flivian91/README.md

 ### Hi there 👋, 👋 Hey there!
 I'm Flivian Mwirigi, a passionate Fullstack Developer hailing from the picturesque landscapes of Meru, Kenya🌍
 ####  With a knack for crafting immersive digital experiences, I'm on a mission to blend creativity with functionality.

-🚀 As a seasoned Frontend Developer, I thrive on turning visions into reality through pixel-perfect designs and seamless user interactions.
+🚀 As a seasoned Fulstack Developer, I thrive on turning visions into reality through pixel-perfect designs and seamless user interactions.
 With a keen eye for detail and a commitment to excellence, I specialize in bringing ideas to life using the latest web technologies and best practices.

 💻 Whether it's building responsive websites, optimizing user interfaces, or diving into the world of web accessibility, I'm dedicated to delivering solutions that not only meet but exceed expectations.